• Who We Are

 These programs are proven, bipartisan investments that deliver real results.
 Since 2018, funding through the Delaware Watershed Conservation Fund has supported hundreds of projects, restoring streams and wetlands, improving forest health, and expanding public access to natural spaces.

+Advocacy like this ensures that Lake Hopatcong is not overlooked in national conversations about water, conservation, and infrastructure.
 Just as importantly, these meetings help build relationships—ensuring that when decisions are made in Washington, there are champions who understand the value of our lake and the needs of our community.

 Advocacy doesn’t happen in a single day, but days like this are an important step in making sure our voice is heard.
 We’re grateful to be part of the Coalition for the Delaware River Watershed and to work alongside so many dedicated partners across the region.
 And we’re thankful to the members of our congressional delegation who took the time to meet with us and engage in these important conversations.

-We’ll continue to bring the story of Lake Hopatcong to every level of government —from local communities to Trenton, and the halls of Congress—because protecting our lake requires action at every level.
+We’ll continue to bring the story of Lake Hopatcong to every level of government—from local communities to Trenton and the halls of Congress—because protecting our lake requires action at every level.

 Recent Articles